Extremely Simple Streaming Forest: Methods

 When training with large datasets, HTs could take up excessive memories to account for all growing leaves \citep{domingos_mining_2000, lavanya_handwritten_2017}.
 Thus, resource constraints would temporarily deactivate low performing leaves and reactivate them as needed.
 The algorithm constantly monitors the error rates of all leaf nodes and the probabilities of samples falling into them.
 For experiments, we used \texttt{HoeffdingTreeClassifier} from the river python package (BSD-3-Clause) \citep{montiel_river_2020}.
 The max size of HTs was set as 1,000 MB, and the minimum sample size for splitting (``grace\_period'') was changed to two.

-On the other hand, MFs utilize Mondrian processes to incrementally grow Mondrian trees, which are named after Piet Mondrian's paintings (e.g. Figure \ref{fig:mondrian_paint}) \citep{lakshminarayanan_mondrian_2014, roy_mondrian_2009, mondrian_dutch_1921}.
+On the other hand, MFs utilize Mondrian processes to incrementally grow Mondrian trees, which are named after Piet Mondrian's paintings\citep{lakshminarayanan_mondrian_2014, roy_mondrian_2009}.
 The Mondrian processes recursively construct random and hierarchical partitions in the feature space.
 They assign probabilities in a consistent way, and new splits cannot intercept the existing splits \citep{lakshminarayanan_mondrian_2014}.
 Specifically in the one-dimensional case, the partitions are shown to be a Poisson point process \citep{roy_mondrian_2009}.
 The forests utilize up to three types of operations when introducing a new sample: splitting existing leaves, updating existing partitions, and creating new splits from internal nodes \citep{lakshminarayanan_mondrian_2014}.
 We used \texttt{MondrianForestClassifier} from the scikit-garden python package (BSD-3-Clause) \citep{kumar_scikit-gardenscikit-garden_2017}.
-The default total number of estimators (``n\_estimators'' = 10) must be used to ensure enough computational space, which is further explored in Section \ref{results:stream}.
+The total number of estimators (``n\_estimators'' = 10) was limited in some tasks to ensure enough computational space, which is further explored in Section \ref{results:stream}.

-For comparison with batch tree estimators, we included batch decision trees and decision forests \citep{breiman_random_2001}.
-An DF contains a collection of DTs (100 by default) and uses bootstrapping to resample the training data.
+For comparison with batch tree estimators, we included batch decision trees and forests \citep{breiman_random_2001, friedman_greedy_2001}.
+A RF contains a collection of DTs (100 by default) and uses bootstrapping to resample the training data.
+A GB also implements DTs and improves performance with boosting.
 Each tree in the forest limits the number of features selected at each node split (``max\_features'') and tries to find the best partitions available \citep{breiman_random_2001}.
-With majority voting as predictions, a DF is non-parametric and universally consistent, so it will approach Bayes optimal performance with sufficiently large sample sizes, tree depths, and number of trees \citep{liaw_classification_2002, biau_consistency_2008}.
-Implementations for both algorithms were from the scikit-learn package: \texttt{DecisionTreeClassifier} and \texttt{RandomForestClassifier} \citep{pedregosa_scikit-learn_2011}.
-All hyperparameters were kept as default.
+With majority voting as predictions, a RF is non-parametric and universally consistent, so it will approach Bayes optimal performance with sufficiently large sample sizes, tree depths, and number of trees \citep{liaw_classification_2002, biau_consistency_2008}.
+Implementations of DT and RF were from the scikit-learn package: \texttt{DecisionTreeClassifier} and \texttt{RandomForestClassifier} \citep{pedregosa_scikit-learn_2011}.
+GB implementation was from the XGBoost package: \texttt{XGBClassifier} \citep{chen_xgboost_2016}.
+All hyperparameters were kept as default except the number of trees.